isabella232/advertising-cloud.en/help/dsp/introduction/ad-requirements-policy.md

 ## Targeted Ads

-The Services may not be used to target ads to users, including to retarget users based on visits to your websites or other online services, in a way that implies that you are aware of potentially sensitive information about them.
+The Services may not be used to target ads to users or exclude users from being targeted, including to retarget users based on visits to your websites or other online services, in a way that implies that you are aware of potentially sensitive information about them.

 * **Prohibited Targeting**.
 Ads may not be targeted to or directed at an audience based on any of the following factors, whether known or inferred: